 SPECIAL CONSIDERATION FOR MAA’S

 Keys Ministry has no materials that deal exclusively with the issues of minor-attracted adults (maa’s) or boylovers (bl’s), but if an maa reads the materials regarding same-sex attractions (ssa), and substitutes “minor-attracted” for “homosexual”, the information will likely be valuable to him as well.
-The roots of ssa and ma seem very similar, and what works for ssa people is often helpful for maa’s as well.
-People who work in ministry to ssa people are often eventually contacted by maa’s as well, and with good reason.
+The roots of ssa and ma seem very similar, and what is helpful for ssa people is often helpful for maa’s as well.
+People who work in ministry to ssa people might eventually be contacted by maa’s as well.

 Society and the secular mental health profession say that maa’s cannot change, but the faith-based approaches have never received a fair hearing.
 The secular mental health profession offers almost nothing to help maa’s before they have crossed the legal limits.
 In sex offender treatment programs (SOTP), convicted offenders are taught to develop victim empathy, identify their triggers and offending cycles, and develop safety plans to be used on re-entry into society.
-The roots of the problem are often ignored, and the group leader may not understand what they are.
+While this is valuable, the roots of the problem are often ignored, and the group leader may not understand what they are.

 To be fair, change seems to be coming; some groups acknowledge and focus on the offenders’ own histories of having been abused, and some programs are very good.
 However, any program is only as good as the leader, and obviously some therapists are better qualified than others.
 Some are committed to helping, while others show an openly negative attitude toward the members of their groups.

 SOTP’s usually occur in prisons, which are government facilities, so spiritual issues cannot be discussed.
 Some maa’s have been openly ridiculed and insulted when they express their faith in Christ.
-However, as their changes became obvious, some have been able to earn respect and win over skeptical group leaders.
+However, as their changes became obvious, some have been able to earn respect and favorably impress skeptical group leaders.

 Because of the adversarial nature of the process that brought them to treatment, forming a trusting relationship with the program therapist is difficult.
 The therapist is a government employee and part of the prison system.
 Although the offenders were rarely given the opportunity to participate voluntarily before their offense, once incarcerated, participation in these groups becomes a requirement for parole.
 Additionally, SOTP groups outside of prison are reserved for offenders on probation or who have been paroled.
 For that reason, the therapists have a great deal of power over the men in their groups, and some use their power more fairly than others.